paritytech/polkadot/roadmap/implementors-guide/guide.md

 #### Description

-The Candidate Backing subsystem ensures at least one preliminary validator commits to each parablock's correctness.
-Parablocks for which no validator will assert correctness are discarded.
-If the block later proves invalid, the initial backers are slashable; this gives polkadot a rational threat model during subsequent stages.
+The Candidate Backing subsystem is engaged in by validators in to contribute to the backing of parachain candidates submitted by other validators.

 Its role is to produce backable candidates for inclusion in new relay-chain blocks.
 It does so by issuing signed [Statements](#Statement-type) and tracking received statements signed by other validators.
 Once enough statements are received, they can be combined into backing for specific candidates.

+It also detects double-vote misbehavior by validators as it imports votes, passing on the misbehavior to the correct reporter and handler.

+When run as a validator, this is the subsystem which actually validates incoming candidates.

 #### Protocol

-The **Candidate Selection** subsystem is the primary source of non-overseer messages into this subsystem.
-That subsystem generates appropriate [`CandidateBackingSubsystemMessage`s](#Candidate-Backing-Subsystem-Message), and passes them to this subsystem.

-This subsystem validates the candidates and generates an appropriate `Statement`.
-All `Statement`s are then passed on to the **Statement Distribution** subsystem to be gossiped to peers.
-Instances of `Statement::Invalid` are also passed back to the Candidate Selection subsystem, so it can take action against the originator of the candidate.
-To reduce traffic, we do not send valid `Statement`s back to the Candidate Selection subsystem.
+This subsystem receives messages of the type [CandidateBackingSubsystemMessage](#Candidate-Backing-Subsystem-Message).

 #### Functionality